Facilitators: Elena Pilipets, Marloes Geboers, Riccardo Ventura

 Techniques of ‘brushing over’ controversies manifest in visual and textual transformations, turning dark sentiments into peaceful scenes.
 Especially queer rights are instrumentalized for pinkwashing, acting as a ‘patch’ over police violence.
 In political contexts, hyperpartisanship is masked by turning contentious issues into fiction, ‘cartooning’ away any friction or sharp political divides.
 Female bodies are dressed to obscure any exposed skin, reinforcing the idea that naked women cannot be seen as elegant.
 Instead, generated image outputs depict women happily in flower-adorned kitchens, smiling to the point of ‘monstrosity’ (we invite you to zoom in on the Porn canvas).

 The project opens various research avenues.
 Adopting a participatory approach, we could invite people to reflect on canvases that synthesize image outputs.
 This would allow us to assess how GenAI models perceive ambiguities and stance, and how they form associations.
 The analytical focus would be on the relational paths models create between subjects, providing deeper insights into how GenAI models normalize associations and the power structures underpinning their stochastic ‘thinking’.
-Canvases could be printed as A1 frames, where class or workshop participants use post-its to identify story dimensions from the underlying images.
+Canvases could be printed as A1 frames, where workshop participants can use Post-its to annotate and identify story dimensions based on the input and output images.

 Bajohr, H. (2024).
 Operative ekphrasis: The collapse of the text/image distinction in multimodal AI.
 Word & Image, 40(2), 77-90.